mr7495/Pistachio-Counting/README.md

 The main purpose in our paper was to count the open-mouth and closed-mouth pistachios in videos.
 At the first stage, we have to generate the frames of the video and detect the pistachios in them with RetinaNet.

 IWe have separated the dataset into five-folds and allocated 20 percent of the dataset for validation and the rest for the training.
 After the detection phase, we present the method we used for counting the open-mouth and closed-mouth pistachios.
 This counting algorithm runs very fast with good accuracy.
-The general schematic of our work is presented in next fig.

 <p align="center">
 	<img src="images/graphical_abstract.jpg" alt="photo not available" width="100%" height="70%">